ShahzaibP/ShahzaibP.github.io/_posts/2020-03-01-your-filename.md

 ---
 hey again!

-This is one of my most recent in-class projects.
+This is one of my most recent projects.
 It is a real-world example of a Simulation and is a very actual example of how object-oriented programming incorporates real-world cases.

 It reads in incoming data, can be through a file or otherwise, and process events as they would happen in time.